-The son of an alcoholic father, Dr. Dennis Daly suggested to those attending a conference presented by the Ohio Association of Alcoholism and Drug Addiction Counselors and Meridian HealthCare that they must consider the impact on the family of the person they are treating.
+Dr. Dennis Daly, the son of an alcoholic father, suggested to those attending a conference presented by the Ohio Association of Alcoholism and Drug Addiction Counselors and Meridian HealthCare that they must consider the impact on the family of the person they are treating.

-“You have to look beyond the person with the substance use disorder,” Daly said during Friday’s conference at the Kent State University at Trumbull campus.
+“You have to look beyond the person with the substance use disorder,” Daly said during the conference April 28 at Kent State University at Trumbull.
 “You have to look at the family, including the members like the children.”

 While a child’s grades, economic situation and sense of family stability may improve with recovery, that family still has scars.
 They may have gone through a lot as the family member’s substance use brought them to many lows before reaching the point of realizing the need for recovery.

 A parent may be experiencing guilt, blame and shame about their teenager’s substance abuse.
-A young child may have felt they needed to care for their younger siblings because mom was unstable to do so.
+A young child may have felt he needed to care for his younger siblings because mom was unable to do so.
 Holidays and special occasions may have become triggers for the anger, arguments and violence that can accompany substance use disorder and tear a couple and the whole family apart.

 “My dad didn’t teach me much, but I learned a hell of a lot from him,” Daly said.

-Half of Daly’s siblings dropped out of school and his own grades were not good, but he persevered while starting at a community college when other colleges all turned him down.
+Half of Daly’s siblings dropped out of school and his own grades were not good.
+But he persevered while starting at a community college when other colleges turned him down.
 He was part of the first group of Upward Bound students in 1966.

-Without supportive adults in their corner, Daly admits the abuse of substances can become generational.
+Without supportive adults in their corner, Daly says the abuse of substances can become generational.
 But those children can also become resilient with strong coping mechanisms, putting their energy into sports, school, music and other places to avoid what is happening in their family.
-Having adults they can trust and confide in, like an uncle, a coach or a teacher can make a huge difference.
+Having adults they can trust and confide in, like an uncle, a coach or a teacher, can make a huge difference.

 “I learned a lot.
-I can tell you, ever since I was a young boy I knew I wanted to be somebody, even though I got into trouble, and I didn’t want to repeat the same thing that my father had been through,” Daly said.
+Ever since I was a young boy, I knew I wanted to be somebody, even though I got into trouble.
+And I didn’t want to repeat the same thing that my father had been through,” Daly said.
 “Plus, there were people who helped.”

 “It provides a site, a safe place, where they can take off the mask and not have to address the faults, shame and guilt that society projects on addiction because there is so much misinformation,” Joyner said.

 Joyner realized his own substance problems after he was a practicing drug counselor.
-He now has been in long-term recovery himself for 41 years.
-He has had a son who struggled with addiction too.
+He has been in long-term recovery himself for 41 years.
+He has had a son who struggled with addiction, too.

 “The genetic predisposition of addiction is probably the single greatest risk factor for developing addiction.
-Some 45 to 65% of persons who suffer from addiction had that familial history,” Joyner said, adding it is not just that someone watched their family member drink so they drink, but their genetic makeup puts them at a higher risk.
+Some 45% to 65% of persons who suffer from addiction had that familial history,” Joyner said, adding it is not just that someone watched his family member drink so he drinks, but his genetic makeup puts him at a higher risk.

 Those with substance use disorder may also have underlying mental health problems, which perhaps they are unwittingly trying to self-medicate.
-One exasperates the other.
+One exacerbates the other.

-Joyner said society most recently has been concerned about the opioid epidemic, and prior to that it was cocaine, but more people died in 2022 from the use of alcohol than opioids.
+Joyner said society most recently has been concerned about the opioid epidemic and before that it was cocaine.
+But more people died in 2022 from the use of alcohol than opioids.
 Nearly half a million die as a result of tobacco use, primarily because of nicotine addiction.

 Even when the number of substance-related deaths drops, Joyner cautions, that does not mean the underlying addiction problem has stopped.

-“(Society) thinks it’s acute, but it’s chronic, and it can’t be cured in 30 or 90 days,” Joyner said, noting he believes Alcoholics Anonymous to be one of the best recovery maintenance programs, because it reconnects people to others and builds momentum.
+“[Society] thinks it’s acute, but it’s chronic, and it can’t be cured in 30 or 90 days,” Joyner said, noting he believes Alcoholics Anonymous to be one of the best recovery maintenance programs, because it connects people and builds momentum.